PaNOSC-ViNYL/ase/doc/ase/gui/tools.rst

 Expert mode
 -----------
-Python interface to all ag functions, with numerous extra commands defined that help to modify and visualize a system.
+Python interface to all ase-gui functions, with numerous extra commands defined that help to modify and visualize a system.
 The commands come in two flavors, the first is interpreted on an atom-by-atom basis (e.g. operates on position, color, etc) and the second is based on the